 Medicinal Uses: Preservative for jams, jellies, and syrups.
 Provides energy to cells for proper functioning.
 Essential for brain and muscle functioning.
 Helps to heal skin wounds, removes dead skin cells, and moisturizes.

 Meridians: Spleen, Stomach

-Medicinal Uses: Small amounts support healthy digestion, helps moisten the intestines and nasal passages, supports brain, and muscle activity.
+Medicinal Uses: Small amounts support healthy digestion, helps moisten the intestines and nasal passages, supports brain and muscle activity.
 Used to help sweeten formulas that may not taste good.
 The sweet flavor is associated with nourishing the body and cells.
 Too much can cause unwanted Dampness and health issues.

 Flavors/Temps: Sweet, Neutral, Moistening